City of New Orleans title block

 • Accommodations: Coach class, roomettes, bedrooms, family room, and accessible rooms.

-• Food: There is a café car and flex dining for sleeper passengers.
+• Food: A café car for all, and flexible dining for sleeper passengers.

-Amtrak provides connecting services to various destinations for travelers exploring beyond the tracks.
+Amtrak offers connecting services to various destinations, allowing travelers to explore beyond the tracks.

 This article features the schedule, a printable timetable, and additional information about the train.
 You can also discover the train’s on-time performance and connections to other Amtrak long-distance trains.